-David Warner has been in the clock restoration business since virtually his first exposure to antique clocks.
+David Warner has been in the restoration business since virtually his first exposure to antique clocks.
 A Saint Louis-born native, David and his wife to be, Jane Brinkmeyer, were living in San Francisco, CA in 1977.
 He was working as a technician/diagnostician at The Automobile Association of America Diagnostic Clinic.
 It was Christmas of that year when he and Jane insisted they buy a clock for her Dad.
 Although not very important to anyone else, a mahogany cased Japanese school house clock, a Stationmaster – 31 day time and strike clock became the gift.

 David had channeled his youthful years learning to become a good auto mechanic.
 In those days we rebuilt most everything, it wasn’t a matter of just replacing units.
 We had to be able to diagnose and repair or rebuild most of which we were confronted.
 His auto service career culminated at Automobile Association of America (AAA) in San Fransisco, CA as a Diagnostician Tech.
 He has always been intrigued with mechanical things; how they worked, how they were constructed, and moreover how to diagnose, dismantle, and successfully repair whatever he was confronted with.

 Always working while not in school since his 13th birthday he was employed in numerous varied fields.
-Auto-mechanic, volunteered as a maintenance for a youth counseling center, assistant theatre manager at 15.
+Auto-mechanic, volunteered as a maintenance worker for a youth counseling center, assistant theatre manager at 15.
 Later worked in the Local 1 Electricians Union as a communications technician for a local electrical contractor, which was preceded by a training school.
 He was a police dispatcher in Crestwood, MO and was trained and certified by the Missouri Highway Patrol for the same.
 He was self-taught as a plumber and finish carpenter with the skills to carve and finish in old-school manner.
 In concert with all of this, his artistic talents and skills were honed while in college specializing in sculptural ceramics and wood.